Crime Stoppers search for robbery suspect

 ALBUQUERQUE, N.M.
 (KRQE) – Albuquerque Metro Crime Stoppers is searching for the brazen thief that violently attacked a restaurant employee and stole from her.
-Video shows the suspect walking into a fast-food restaurant on Alameda near I-25.
+Video shows the suspect walking into a fast-food restaurant on Alameda near I-25 on April 9, 2021.

 Story continues below